axiomiety/crashburn/pixelheist/README.md

    * That is, it finds a 1802x1202 - because my display is set to 150% (1800/1200 is 1.5)
  * Once we have the x,y,w,h coordinates, it means we can extract the correct region from all subsequent screenshots
  * Ref code taken from https://gist.github.com/bigsnarfdude/d811e31ee17495f82f10db12651ae82d
+ * Maybe we should apply weighting to the pixels - so the ones in the center contribute more than the ones at the edges - we can use that to smooth things out if required

 ## Misc